martintnr/PRISM/README.md

 ```

 In the Results/ folder can be found, for each trait, a file with
-variants, p-values from PRISM, and pleiotropy annotation.
+variants, p-values from PRISM, and pleiotropy annotations.

 ``` r
 library(ggplot2)